jbampton/jbampton/README.md

 ## Mar 22nd, 2026

 - Recently bought two new books: The Sun Two-Speed Crossword Collection #12 and Daily Mail The Big Book of Cryptic Crosswords Volume 8.
 Both crossword books are fantastic and I really like the Two-Speed style with both cryptic and quick clues for each puzzle.
+[The Sun](https://en.wikipedia.org/wiki/The_Sun_(United_Kingdom)) is a British tabloid newspaper, published by the News Group Newspapers division of News UK, itself a wholly owned subsidiary of Lachlan Murdoch's [News Corp](https://en.wikipedia.org/wiki/News_Corp).
+The [Daily Mail](https://en.wikipedia.org/wiki/Daily_Mail), often known simply as the Mail, is a British daily middle-market tabloid conservative newspaper founded in 1896 and published in London.

 ## Feb 20th, 2026